123git2020/AugSBERT/README.md

  - Step 1:  Train a cross-encoder (BERT) over the small (gold or annotated) dataset

- - Step 2.1: Create pairs by recombination and reduce the pairs via BM25 or semantic search
+ - Step 2.1: Create pairs by recombination and reduce the pairs via BM25

  - Step 2.2: Weakly label new pairs with cross-encoder (BERT).
 These are silver pairs or (silver) dataset